CraftAcademyLabs/ca_course/prepcourse/atm_challenge/atm_challenge.md

 ![](http://alkredit.az/resources/content_img/logos/bankomat.png)

 Withdrawing money from an ATM is fairly common, everyday action.
-We've all done at some point, right?
+We've all done it at some point, right?
 You are in need of some cash (for whatever reason), you have your Visa or MasterCard with you, you spot an ATM machine, you walk up to it, insert your card, enter your pin and you grab a few bucks or kronor or what have you.
 But what is exactly happening in this situation, or rather this particular interaction between you and that piece of machine?

-The characteristics of this interaction makes it a good first step into understanding how software works and how we can understand requirements and turn them into features.
+The characteristics of this interaction makes it a good first step into understanding how software works, and how we can understand requirements and turn them into features.

 This is not a walk in the park.
 Just becouse the problem set in itself does not seem overly complicated, doesn't make it easy to translate into executable code.
 You will need to stay alert, employ everything you've learned so far and work hard if you want to compleate this challege.